vmware-archive/cbapi/server_apis/README.md

 * Ingress
 * Storage

-[TODO] should we add a third for feed_searcher or should that be counted as storage?

 Ingress feed events are published as the matching endpoint data arrives from the sensor.
 These ingress feed events therefore provide the earliest available notification of the endpoint activity.
 Ingress events are published prior to updating the data to the backend data store (SOLR), and therefore it may be up to twenty minutes before the data is discoverable via search.

-Storage feed events are published as the data is written to the backend data store.
+Storage feed events are published as the data is committed to the backend data store.
 These storage feed events are published upon updating the data store, but prior to committing the changes.
 Threfore, it may be up to ten minutes before the data is discoverble via search.

 #### Ingress Feed Hit

-Subscription Channel: feed.hit.process
+Subscription Channel: feed.ingress.hit.process

 `feed.hit.process` is a JSON structure with the following entries: